eProsima/Shapes-Demo-Docs/docs/test3.rst

 The History of the Publishers is set to KEEP_LAST.
 You can select the number of samples that the Publisher is going to save.
 You can also select if this History is going to be VOLATILE or TRANSIENT_LOCAL.
-The latter will send that last stored values to subscribers joining after the Publisher has been created.
+The latter will send that last stored value to subscribers joining after the Publisher has been created.

 Create Publishers
 -----------------